 The Electrocardiogram Wave

 An ECG has three main components: the P wave, which depolarizes the atria; the QRS complex, which depolarizes the ventricles; and the T wave, which repolarizes the ventricles.

-In the normal ECG pattern, there is a regular pattern of The P wave, QRS complex, and T wave occur in sequence in a regular pattern.
+In the normal ECG pattern, there is a regular pattern of The P wave, QRS complex, and T wave.
+They occur in a sequence.

 Serious heart attack